- Prosecutors: Sandusky's presence near playground alarms neighbors, teachers

-- Sandusky says his grandchildren are upset that they can't see him
+- He says his grandchildren are upset that they can't see him

-- Prosecutors are urging a judge not to allow the visits
+- Prosecutors are urging a judge not to allow the vistis

 "He should be forbidden to be outside his home in proximity to a school playground, where his presence alarms teachers and members of the public," Pennsylvania's attorney general said in a motion filed this week.

 Sandusky has been under house arrest since December.
+The former Penn State assistant football coach is accused of sexually abusing young boys over a 15-year period.
 He has pleaded not guilty to the charges.

 Neighbors have expressed "grave concerns" about seeing Sandusky repeatedly outside his house, which borders a playground, prosecutors said.

 Prosecutors Tuesday also blasted Jerry Sandusky's recent request to see his grandchildren, saying the former Penn State assistant football coach should not be allowed to treat his house arrest like "a house party."

 "The public has concerns for the safety of the community under the present conditions.
 Those concerns will only multiply if (he is) granted more privileges," prosecutors said.

 Sandusky asked a judge two weeks ago to modify the terms of his bail so he could see his grandchildren or contact them via phone.